Denise Bosnjak – President

-Tammy Bennardo – Director of Education
+Tammy Bennardo – Vice President and Director of Education

 Tammy is the Supervisor at Sault Area Hospital’s Medical Device Reprocessing Department.
 She has been working in the field of Sterile Processing since April 2007.
 Tammy has her MDRAO certification as well as CMDRT, from CSA.